es-ude/ElasticNodeMiddleware/README.md

 ### Led

-The Led library can be used for turning the MCU-Leds at the Elastic Node on and off.
+The Led library can be used for turning the MCU-Leds at the elastic node on and off.
 The functions of the library are:

 -void led_mcu_init: \